Millvale Ecodistrict Pivot Plan

 Recently, the community has seen return on these efforts as the community is receiving attention for its affordability and livability and proactive efforts.
-The community has embarked on an Ecodistricts planning process and evolveEA has been proud to facilitate Ecodistrict training with the community.
-The training was intended to build the community’s capacity to catalyze renewal by introducing residents to Ecodistrict concepts, contextualizing current community efforts, and by asking residents to envision how Ecodistrict principles might be applied in future planning projects.
+The community launched the Millvale Ecodistrict planning process in 2012, and evolveEA has been proud to facilitate Ecodistrict training and design projects with the community.
+The trainings have helped build the community’s capacity to catalyze renewal by introducing residents to Ecodistrict concepts, contextualizing current community efforts, and by asking residents to envision how Ecodistrict principles might be applied in future planning projects.

-In collaboration with residents and council people in Millvale, we helped to build community capacity to understand and implement ecodistrict planning.
-We helped the community identify and understand critical information about ecodistricts so that they could become advocates for future decisions.
-Our work created a collaborative vision, identified actionable projects, and strengthened community champions to see them to fruition, and also has leveraged access to grants for continued planning and for project implementation.
+In collaboration with residents and council people in Millvale, we helped the community identify and understand critical information about Ecodistricts so that they could become advocates for future decisions.
+Our work created a collaborative vision, identified actionable projects, and strengthened community champions to see them to fruition.
+This has also has leveraged access to grants for continued planning and for project implementation.

 Following the completion of the Millvale Ecodistrict Pivot plan, evolveEA and the community continued working to: